CM-Compbio-Group/COMPOSITION/README.md

 ## Fun Fact

-* Interestingly, the name COMPOSITION is inspired by Piet Mondrian’s “Composition with Red, Blue and Yellow”, and our simulated data visually resembles that painting.
+* The name `COMPOSITION` is inspired by Piet Mondrian’s “Composition with Red, Blue and Yellow”, and our simulated data visually resembles that painting.